Levin to vet all 12 judges for Chief Justice, rejecting requests to drop out

 JUSTICE MINISTER Yariv Levin attends a swearing-in ceremony for newly appointed judges, at the President’s Residence in Jerusalem, in June. (credit: Chaim Goldberg/Flash90)

-Levin stated in his announcement that the public has the right to send a written objection to the appointment of each of them, and the dedicated email address for this has already been circulated on social media by the supporters of the minister's move.
+Levin responded on Sunday by announcing that all 12 justices were candidates, despite the fact that only Amit and Elron had applied.
+He stated that the public has the right to send a written objection to the appointment of each of them, and the dedicated email address for this has already been circulated on social media by supporters of the minister’s move.